IISD-ELA/iisd-ela-publications/README.md

 - To examine the tags associated with each publication, the user can hover above the question mark icons found next to each publication.

 ## Data Source
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The publications data for this search engine is pulled directly from a private backend Google Sheet using Google Sheet APIs.
-Completing this database to include all IISD-ELA publications is an ongoing effort.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The publications data for this search engine is pulled directly from a [private backend Google Sheet](https://docs.google.com/spreadsheets/d/1USrhFJ-0ujQhubVdnr3ww-2tHtA90CHvZ7MhE9sewtY/edit?gid=1707056458#gid=1707056458) using Google Sheet APIs.
+This database is updated on an ongoing basis, in an effort to include all IISD-ELA publications.

 ## Contact and Support
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you encounter any issues or bugs, or would like to receive additional information about this search engine, please contact us at eladata@iisd-ela.org.